Traci, I Love You

-She retained the rights to the film again in 1996 and has not allowed it to be sold, though some old copies are still available in used markets.
+She regained the rights to the film in 1996 and has not allowed it to be sold, though old copies are still available in used markets.

 Plot

 In the film, Lords is the reigning queen of "good girl gone bad."
 This is a story of a glamor photographer's fixation with a beautiful model named Traci.
 A French film festival is the setting, where Traci arrives and gets the attention of photographers.
 She gets the special attention of Jean-Paul (Gabriel Pontello), who sees her as his favorite nude model.
 Jean Paul finds Traci to be the very essence of sensuality.
 She finally agrees to pose for him and they begin a love affair, where he helps her to explore her sexuality through his underworld connections in the Arena of Pleasure.
 Traci discovers true love and the ultimate sex adventure.

 First, Traci has sex with a casting agent.
 She becomes a topless dancer, and Jean-Paul secretly watches in the audience.
 Off stage, she gets a necklace from Jean-Paul with her name engraved, which makes her remember another sexual encounter.
 On that night, with an audience watching, she ends up in an orgy with Leanna, Diana, Monique (Marilyn Jess) and a group of strange men dressed in all black.
 Jean-Paul watches from the audience before joining.
 Traci's presence arouses the audience members who finally get involved.
 After remembering, Traci takes the necklace to meet Jean-Paul in a car.
 He puts his gift around her neck, then Traci opens her legs to reveal she is not wearing any panties.